buendias-dev/LCDJunoG/README.md

 To replace original screen, you have to remove three boards (one on the right, then one on the left and finally you can take out display board)

 ### Printing display support
-I printed [dpeddi support](https://github.com/dpeddi/LCDJunoG/blob/main/junog_display_support%20v8.stl) slightly modified Because It was printed in blue, it was painted in black.
+I printed [dpeddi support](https://github.com/dpeddi/LCDJunoG/blob/main/junog_display_support%20v8.stl) slightly modified.

+Because It was printed in blue, it was painted in black.

 ## Pinout